WHAT IS GLAUCOMA

 Additional tests may include:

-Imaging Records for Optic Nerve which may have to be done over time to monitor the progression of glaucoma.
+Imaging Records for Optic Nerve may have to be done over time to monitor the progression of glaucoma.

 Another test is Visual Field Testing which is a program to evaluate both central vision and peripheral vision.